 Facilities Assistant SAs will have regular duties, like sweep and/or mop the studio stairs, help with snow removal from the front of the building and in the courtyard, mopping floors and wiping down restroom counters, sweeping studios, cleaning and storing props in studios, etc. These tasks can generally be completed in a two-hour shift.
 Occasionally help will be needed in the theater, so experience with carpentry or interest in technical aspects of theater are encouraged.
 One SA will be assigned to the theater based on experience.

 Office Assistant SAs will work with either the Development or Technology Department and will help with tasks like database updates, filing, taking ticket reservations over the phone, organizing the library, mailings, internet research, scanning for archives, etc. These tasks can be completed in either a two-hour shift or a four-hour shift within the weekday hours of 8 am – 6 pm.

 On acceptance to an SA position, the SA will sign an agreement indicating their regularly scheduled shift and their staff supervisor.
 The staff supervisor must approve changes in shift time in advance.
 If an SA misses more than 2 shifts without ample notification they may be asked to leave the SA program and withdraw from their class.
 Poor attendance may also prohibit a student from future SA positions.
 An SA’s duties and shifts may vary within any given term with the agreement of both the SA and staff supervisor.
 An SA may receive free enrollment for a maximum of one class per term and must be enrolled in a second (paid) course during that term.
+A limited number of waivers to the second class requirement will be granted each term, in exchange for an additional 2 hours/week of work.
 SAs are also asked to provide 4 Community Hours per term, as well as participate in the annual Spring Clean-Up.